-CLITERAL

 SCHOOL SOCIAL SCIENCES

 ACADEMIC UNIT PSYCHOLOGY

 LEVEL OF STUDIES UNDERGRADUATE

 COURSE CODE ΨΥΥ001 SEMESTER 2 nd

 COURSE TITLE E SCHOOL PSYCHOLOGY

-if credits are awarded for separate components lectures, laboratory exercises, etc. If the credits are of the course, give the weekly teaching hours are of the course, e.g. awarded for the whole WEEKLY TEACHING HOURS CREDITS
+if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits nts of the course, e.g. e awarded for the whole WEEKLY TEACHING HOURS CREDITS

-Lectures 3 5
+Lectures 3 5 5

 Add rows if necessary.
-The organisation of teaching methods used are described in detail at (d). and the teaching
+The organisation of teaching of methods used are described in detail at (d). and the teaching

+COURSE TYPE Special background

-COURSE TYPE general background, special background, specialised general knowledge, skills development Special background
+general background, special background, specialised general knowledge, skills development

 PREREQUISITE COURSES:

 LANGUAGE OF INSTRUCTION and EXAMINATIONS: GREEK

 IS THE COURSE OFFERED TO ERASMUS STUDENTS NO

 COURSE WEBSITE (URL)